MatrixSenpai/dotfiles/README.md

 ###Nginx
 I end up using Nginx a lot, and so the nginx folder includes a wildcard conf file that I like to use for php projects.
 The <code>.zshrc</code> file contains some nginx aliases as well :) Of course you don't have to use nginx to use these dotfiles.

+###Puppet
+I'm working on a puppet script that installs all of my packages, and does all of the configuration for you.
+Stay tuned :)